Jorgen-ha/project21/README.md

 This repo will hold the notebooks and scripts to train a neural network - **NOT** the actual data.

-The structure of the repo is as follows:
+To be able to run the code, the following structure is expected locally:
 ```
 .
 ├── notebooks
-│   ├── holds all the Jupyter notebooks
+│   ├── holds all the Jupyter notebooks (as remote)
 └── src
-    ├── holds all python source files
+    ├── holds all python source files (as remote)
-├── README.md
+└── data
+    ├── holds all data for training+testing
+└── trained_models
+    ├── holds models trained on the HPC
 ```